jtlap/nt2/doc/source/extension/custom_function.rst

   namespace nt2
   {
-    namespace functors { struct fibonnacci_ {}; }
+    namespace functors { struct fibonacci_ {}; }

-    NT2_FUNCTION_IMPLEMENTATION(functors::fibonnacci_,fibonnacci,1)
+    NT2_FUNCTION_IMPLEMENTATION(functors::fibonacci_,fibonacci,1)
   }

-Once done, the function ``fibonnacci`` is ready to use.
-Except currently, any call to this function will result in a statis assertion telling you that there is no implementation for ``fibonnacci`` available.
+Once done, the function ``fibonacci`` is ready to use.
+Without further work, though, any call to this function will result in a static assertion telling you that there is no implementation for ``fibonacci`` available.

 Implementing the function
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The next step is then to give ``fibonnacci`` an actual implementation.
+The next step is to give ``fibonacci`` an actual implementation.
 This is done by creating an specialization of :ref:`functor_call`. :ref:`functor_call` is just a |pfo|_ that will contains the code needed to compute any given function represented by its tag for a given category of types.